 Many travelers will arrive from the Noi Bai International Airport, which is located about 40 minutes’ drive from the Old Quarter, where a lot of tourist attractions and accommodations are located.

-If you’re arriving in Vietnam for the first time, visitors from most countries will require a visa, which you should apply for online at least 8 business days before your trip (note- you CANNOT apply for it when you actually land in Vietnam).
+If Hanoi is the first stop on your Vietnam itinerary, visitors from most countries will require a visa, which you should apply for online at least 8 business days before your trip (note- you CANNOT apply for it when you actually land in Vietnam).
 I used VietnamImmigration.org (they charge around $6 UDS for a “processing fee” per visa) and it took about one business day to receive our approval letters through email.

 For your arrival to Vietnam, you will need to print out your official approval letter and bring along two passport sized photos (4×6 cm) and $25 USD to give to immigration.
 When we entered Vietnam through Ho Chi Minh City (read about our recommendations for HCMC here and here), the immigration office didn’t make change for our two $20 bills for this fee, so make sure to bring exact change!